Taake: Album trilogy (1997–2005)

-Brief hiatus and regrouping (2005–present)
+Brief hiatus and further releases (2006–2012)

-Over the following three years, Taake released four short EPs and played a few festivals (most notably the Hole in the Sky Festival in Norway, with Ivar Bjørnson of Enslaved on guitar), but according to Hoest, Taake was "on ice for a while".

-Before the 2006–2007 European tour, Taake revamped their official homepage.
-Following the infamous March 2007 show in Essen, the band were removed from several festivals and received much backlash.
-At the same time, Lava, who had been bass guitarist since 2002, left the band.
+Over the following three years, Taake released four EPs and played a few festivals (most notably the Hole in the Sky Festival in Norway, with Ivar Bjørnson of Enslaved on guitar), but according to Hoest, Taake was "on ice for a while".
+During a show in Essen in March 2007, Hoest appeared on-stage with a swastika painted on his chest, causing the band to be removed from two festivals and attracting much controversy.
+At the same time, Lava, who had been the band's bassist since 2002, left Taake.

-In 2008, a fourth album was released, recorded entirely by Hoest and simply named Taake.
-The album was recorded for Hoest's own label Svartekunst Produksjoner, and was distributed via Dark Essence Records.
+In 2008, Taake's fourth album was released, recorded entirely by Hoest and titled Taake.
+The album was recorded for Hoest's own label Svartekunst Produksjoner and distributed through Dark Essence Records.

 In 2011, Taake released the EP Kveld, featuring both new and re-recorded songs.
-This was followed shortly after by Taake's fifth full-length album, Noregs vaapen.
-Hoest collaborated with many prominent Norwegian black-metallers for this record including Attila Csihar, Nocturno Culto, Demonaz and Ivar Bjørnson.
-It was again released on his own label Svartekunst Produksjoner to much critical acclaim.
-The album was nominated for the prestigious Spellemann award in Norway for top metal release.
-This nomination was met with some derision due to anti-Islamic lyrics.
+The release was followed up that same year by Taake's fifth full-length album, Noregs vaapen.
+The album featured several prominent black metal artists, including Attila Csihar, Nocturno Culto, Demonaz and Ivar Bjørnson.
+It was released on Svartekunst Produksjoner to much critical acclaim.
+The album was nominated for the Norwegian Spellemann award in the Metal category.
+The nomination was met with some derision due to anti-Islamic lyrics.

+Recent activity (2013–present)

 To mark the band's 20th anniversary, Taake released the compilation album Gravkamre, kroner og troner in 2013.
 Taake played their first show in the United States in May 2014 at Maryland Deathfest in Baltimore.

-In 2014, Taake released the sixth full-length album Stridens hus and the EP Kulde through Dark Essence Records.
-In support of this record and as a follow up to their successful show in Maryland, Taake announced an East Coast US tour for the first time in their history, to begin in June 2015.
+That same year, Taake released their sixth full-length album Stridens hus and the EP Kulde through Dark Essence Records.
+In support of the record and as a follow-up to their show in Maryland, Taake announced a first-time US tour with a scheduled start in June 2015.

-In 2017, Taake released their seventh studio album, Kong Vinter, along with the EP Baktanker.

-Taake were forced to cancel their planned 2018 US tour after Antifa activists campaigned to stop it, due to the past controversies.
+In 2017, Taake released their seventh studio album, Kong Vinter, along with the EP Baktanker and the compilation album 7 Fjell.
+Taake were forced to cancel a planned 2018 US tour due to a campaign by Antifa.
+In 2020, Taake released the split EPs Pakt and Jaertegn.
+The releases were followed up by an additional split EP, Henholdsvis, and the compilation album Avvik in 2021.
+Taake released their eight studio album, Et Hav av Avstand, in September 2023.